Revisiting MAE pre-training for 3D medical image segmentation: Revisiting 3D MAEs

 \paragraph{Fine-tuning strategy} Given a pre-trained model, a crucial question arises: Which weights to transfer and how to schedule the fine-tuning?
-We investigated various different schedules.
+We investigated various different schedules, with all of them implemented in the nnU-Net framework \cite{isensee2021nnu}.
 Regarding weight transfer we investigated transferring \begin{enumerate*}[label=(\roman*)] \item both the encoder and decoder \ggi, or \item only the encoder \gri ~with a randomly initialized decoder. \end{enumerate*} Regarding the fine-tuning schedule, we investigate whether to use a learning rate warm-up of 12.5k steps, ramping the learning rate up to the maximum LR.
 When only transferring the encoder, an additional warm-up of only the decoder is investigated to adapt the randomly initialized decoder to the pre-trained encoder.
 In some configurations, this results in two learning rate warm-ups of 12.5k steps each.
-Additionally, we investigate whether to keep the encoder frozen \rgi~for the entire fine-tuning process, or to fine-tuning encoder weights as well.
-Lastly, we investigate whether to decrease the peak learning rate to $1e-3$, $1e-4$ or to keep it at the default of $1e-2$.
+Additionally, we investigate whether to keep the encoder frozen \rgi~for the warm-up process or to fine-tune the encoder weights as well.
+Lastly, we investigate whether to decrease the peak learning rate to 1e-3, 1e-4 or to keep it at the default of 1e-2.

 Results are presented in \Cref{tab:finetune_ablation} and allow three important observations to be made: \begin{enumerate*}[label=(\roman*)] \item \textbf{Warm-up stages are essential:} Not applying a warm-up step significantly reduces performance.
 Including a warm-up for both the encoder and decoder boosts accuracy by 0.6 to 1 DSC points. \item \textbf{Learning rate adjustments matter:} Reducing the peak learning rate to 1e-3 during fine-tuning consistently yields better results than the default 1e-2, with the best performance seen when fine-tuning both the encoder and decoder with lower learning rates. \item \textbf{Freezing encoder weights is detrimental:} The encoder should not remain fixed during fine-tuning.
-Allowing the encoder to be fine-tuned improves the model’s performance compared to when only the decoder is fine-tuned. \end{enumerate*}
+Allowing the encoder to be fine-tuned improves the model’s performance compared to when only the decoder is fine-tuned, as observed in early exploratory work. \end{enumerate*}